stytchauth/stytch-react-example/server/node/README.md

 # Node backend server

-Set up an Express server that will serve the front end and make API calls to Stytch.
+This directory contains an example Express server that authenticates your magic link via the Stytch API.
+It also serves the frontend React app

 ## Requirements